SitterTree is committed to safeguarding the health and wellbeing of the families and sitters we serve.

 While we understand not all illnesses are COVID-19, we are practicing greater caution during this time and are unable to provide sitters if anyone in your home has shown signs of any type of illness (not only COVID-19) in the past 14 days.

-As cases of COVID-19 are confirmed globally and in the U.S., protocols around the virus are changing daily.
+U.S. protocols surrounding COVID-19 change daily.
 Please follow credible sources such as the Center for Disease Control (CDC) for all current updates regarding COVID-19.
 The CDC has made resources readily available to provide families with the best practices to prevent illness.